mturbes1/personal-projects/algorithm visualizer/README.md

 Select from multiple sorting algorithms.
 Generate a new array and reset the visualization.

-# Technologies Used
+# Languages Used
 HTML: Structure and layout
 CSS: Styling
 JavaScript: Algorithm logic and visualization

 # Files
-index.html: The main HTML file. styles.css: CSS file for styling the visualizer. app.js: JavaScript file containing the main logic and visualization for sorting algorithms. sortingAlgs.js: Contains the sorting algorithms implemented in JavaScript.
+index.html: The main HTML file.
+styles.css: CSS file for styling the visualizer.
+app.js: JavaScript file containing the main logic and visualization for sorting algorithms.
+sortingAlgs.js: Contains the sorting algorithms implemented in JavaScript.

 # Setup and Installation
 1. Clone the repository: